 Measuring your work in isolation, and assuming your work is having an impact is a big red flag.

-There are a number of problems that marketers face when using channels and campaigns to attract website visitors and convert users into customers.
+There are a number of problems that marketers face when working without end to end marketing.

 Unless you’re a Google Analytics whizz, chances are you won’t have maximised the options available to you to track actions on your website.

 And, even if you are a whizz, there are some actions you just can’t properly track.

 Another issue for marketers is lead visibility.
 If you have tracking set up to count your form submissions and phone calls, that’s great to see how many leads you’re creating.
 However, you can’t see how high quality those leads are.